 Will I retain nipple sensation after breast lift?

 There is a slight risk with every breast lift procedure that the nipples will lose sensation after surgery; however, this is not usually the case.
 Dr. Sanders will discuss thiswith you at your consultation if you are concerned.

 Day of SurgeryMost patients are able to return home the same day as their procedure.
 Your body will need time to heal, but you will already be able to discern some of the results of the surgery.

 One Month Post SurgeryBy this point, you should be able to resume all of your normal routines and activities.

-- Six months after.
-Around this point, your breasts will settle into their final positions, and your scarring should be significantly diminished.
+Six Months Post SurgeryYour breasts will settle into their final positions and scarring should be significantly diminished.
 Enjoy your results and the new you!